 - Back side windows: Any darkness can be used.

-- Rear window: Any darkness can be used only if vehicle has both left and right side rearview mirrors.
+- Rear window: Any darkness can be used.

-Newfoundland vehicle equipment laws prohibit installing window tint on the windshield and front side windows that does not conform with Motor Vehicle Safety Act, which allows up to 70% VLT (block no more than 30% of light).
+Newfoundland vehicle equipment laws prohibit installing window tint on the windshield and front side windows that does not conform with Motor Vehicle Safety Act.

 Newfoundland & Labrador law does not specifically require external rear view mirrors, however in most of Canada’s provinces these are required if rear window is glazed with tinting film.